14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Anti-stress fluffy slime

-Or if you like baking or cooking, try making some bread since kneading dough is a satisfying and calming activity.
+If you like baking or cooking, try making bread.
+Kneading dough is a satisfying and calming activity.

 Other simple ideas just using your body: